All Products

 Logs:

-The instance exit code is 8 exec format error, which indicates that the file is in an invalid format.
-You must add the GOOS=linux GOARCH=amd64 configuration when you compile the code.
-For more information, see Compilation and deployment of code packages.
+The instance exit code 8 exec format error indicates an incorrect file format.
+You must add the configuration GOOS=linux GOARCH=amd64 at compile-time.
+For more information, see Compile and deploy a code package.

-• The following sample code provides an example on how to check the format of an executable file that is compiled by using the GOOS=darwin GOARCH=arm64 configuration.
+• The following output shows the format of an executable file compiled with GOOS=darwin GOARCH=arm64.

 $ file main